AlexanderMaxRanabel/Monotone/README.md

 İts system is written to give you unfair advantages  in minecraft public shared multiplayer in-game worlds.

+# What is Monotone?

+Monotone™ is a java based unfair advantage and player operator assistance mod to give unfair advantages in public shared multiplayer in-game worlds.

 Click GUİ bind to rshift.
 Currently does not feauture any modules